selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Don't decide under physical discomfort or heavy emotion, wait until your mind is clear

-An ounce of prevention worths a pound of cure. [[do-without-doing]]
+An ounce of prevention is worth a pound of cure. [[do-without-doing]]

 Think twice but don't get stuck, good enough is good